 I recently spoke with a colleague at Alibaba Pictures.
 It was a fascinating talk and, honestly, I had a slight pang of envy.
 Entertainment is just a cool field.
 Much sexier than my focus on mostly healthcare.
-And to be at the center of this industry as it emerges in China must be fascinating.
+Business trips to Cannes and Sundance are more fun than those to St. Louis and Jacksonville.
+And to be at the center of entertainment as it emerges in China must be fascinating.
 Plus the parties are probably awesome.

-But then a voice in the back of my mind politely reminded me I would be terrible at entertainment.
+But then a little voice in the back of my mind politely reminded me “Jeff, you would suck at entertainment”.
 It seems a business mostly about creativity and incessant networking, both of which I am horrendous at.
 I remain both a pure breed analyst and non-networker at heart.
 Put me at a networking event and I flounder.
-Put me in a bar with a math problem and I am a fish in water.
+Put me in a bar with a math problem and I am almost giddy.

-On an unrelated side note: I actually did take one acting class many years ago in New York.
+On a completely unrelated side note: I actually did take one acting class many years ago in New York City.
 I lasted 15 minutes before walking out.
 It was at the point when the teacher told everyone to get on the floor and pretend to be an animal.
+I felt like my DNA was going to explode.

-So looking at Chinese entertainment today, with my analyst hat securely on, my big question is how can you win on this rapidly changing landscape?
-And which of the current front-runners (Alibaba, Tencent, Wanda, Huayi Brothers and others) is likely to win?
+Looking at Chinese entertainment today, with my analyst hat securely on, my big question is how can you win on this rapidly changing landscape?
+And which of the current front-runners (Alibaba, Tencent, Wanda, Huayi Brothers and others) are likely to win?

 My thinking about this, thus far, is four points.

-Point 1: There is a fundamental uncertainty problem that shapes much of the entertainment industry.
+Point 1: There is a fundamental product uncertainty problem that shapes much of the entertainment industry.

 Entertainment largely defies market analysis.
+This is why I don’t do it.
 It is just really hard to predict what movies and tv shows are going to do well.
-And entertainment companies are always forced to spend lots of time and money upfront to create movies and tv programs that then later hit or bomb in a fairly unpredictable way.
+And entertainment companies are forced to spend lots of time and money upfront to create movies and tv programs that then later hit or bomb in a fairly unpredictable way.
 And even if the product succeeds, it is usually a short-term success.
-The consumer gets bored of it.
+The consumer eventually gets bored of it (note to House of Cards Season 5).
 On top of this, preferences and trends change pretty regularly – both in terms of content and how and when it is consumed.

-All this results in unpredictable cash flows for studios and production companies.
+All this results in products in significant upfront costs and unpredictable future cash flows for studios and production companies.
 Three big hits and your company is flush with cash and glory.
 Five bombs and your studio is in financial peril.
 I have always felt sorry for the CFOs of entertainment companies.

-When I look at the successful Hollywood companies, much of what I see is tactics and structures to get around this unpredictability problem.
-Plus, there are the usually competitive concerns.
-The two most common approaches I see for winning in entertainment are 1) to become dominant and diversified in content or 2) to become dominant in distribution, relative to the other market participants.
+When I look at the successful Hollywood companies, much of what I see is tactics and structures to get around this product unpredictability problem.
+Plus, there are also competitive concerns.
+The two most common approaches I see for winning in entertainment long-term are 1) to become dominant and diversified in content or 2) to become dominant in distribution, relative to the other players.
 These types of dominance result in competitive strength and more predictable cash flows – despite still having fairly unpredictable individual products.

 Point 2: Dominance in distribution is the big, near-term opportunity in China.

-In the US, dominance in distribution has historically meant control of broadcast television and/or cable television (and to a much lesser degree satellite broadcast).
+In the US, dominance in distribution has historically meant control of broadcast television and/or cable television (and to a lesser degree satellite broadcast).
 The original three broadcast TV networks (ABC, CBS, NBC) had a long period of this type of dominance, although it decreased in the 1990’s (at just around the same time that Fox made its clever break into their oligopoly).
 And then there was the rise “cable cowboys” in the 1980’s and 1990’s.
 The deal history of John Malone in cable is worth studying in detail.
+I highly recommend the book Cable Cowboys.

 Today in China, we can see a lot of players scrambling for dominance in distribution on a changing landscape.
 This is the clearer path.
-Broadcast TV is a focus but few licenses are available and this is State controlled.
-There are certainly lots of DVDs on street corners and pirated downloads, but nobody really controls any of this.
+Broadcast TV is a focus but few licenses are available and this is pretty State controlled.
+There are also tons of DVDs on street corners and pirated downloads, but nobody really controls any of this.

-So much of the focus has been on achieving dominance in cinemas (thus far) – and the release windows for films within these cinemas.
+So much of the focus in China has been on achieving dominance in cinemas (thus far) – and the release windows for films within these cinemas.
 Wanda has taken this approach the most aggressively – including internationally with their purchases of AMC Theaters in the USA, Odeon-UCI in Europe and now Nordic Cinema Group in Scandinavia.
 Wanda Chairman Wang Jianlin has said his goal is to own 20% of the world’s movie screens.
+Recent financial concerns and government actions related to Wanda may be changing this.

-Outside of cinemas, much of the focus in China is now on online video and streaming.
+Outside of cinemas, much of the focus on Chinese distribution is now on online video and streaming.
 It’s an emerging area where Alibaba, Tencent and a few others are doing an aggressive push into a still grey regulatory area.
 Note: typically what happens is the regulations are eventually clarified and the market leaders are grandfathered in.
 But online video and streaming is really the area to watch in 2017.

 Point 3: Dominance in content is much harder in China than in the West